fraktal12/invoices_new/README.md

 # invoices_new
 This is a simple Laravel project to create a invoices application.
 You can create, view, edit, delete, and save them as pdf to send them as attachments.
 I used bulma for a better looking interface and jquery for the frontend.

-Now I need to add roles and permissions

 Clone the repository.
 Run: git clone git@github.com:fraktal12/invoices.git Install Composer Dependencies.
 Run: $ composer install Install NPM Dependencies.
 Run: $ npm install